 Customizable workouts: You’re running along and want to add more intensity, or a sudden cramp indicates you need to slow down.
 Treadmill settings offer near-infinite possibilities so you can tailor your workout to your goals and needs – even mid-run.
 They also have screens with useful metrics that let you track your vitals easily (and without staring at your wrist).
 This can make it a breeze to stop running when you’ve reached your calorie goal rather than realize you’re still a mile from home.

 Pricey setup: Lacing up your shoes and hitting the road is significantly cheaper than paying for a treadmill or monthly gym membership.
 If you’re committed to running indoors, you’ll need to be prepared to invest upfront.
-While there’s a range of models available, decent treadmills will cost you a couple of thousand dollars.
-And RunRepeat.com recently found the average gym membership rang in around $37 a month or over $500 a year.
+While there’s a range of models available, decent treadmills will cost you a couple of thousand dollars and the average gym membership rings in around $37 a month or over $500 a year.

 Monotonous muscles: While you can change the incline on a treadmill to up the intensity of a workout, you’re still running on the same surface.
 Meanwhile, outdoor running exposes you to different types of terrain that can engage more muscle groups and work them in different ways.